How to Soak Plain Oats

 Which is always.
 What can I say?
 I like a big breakfast.

-Oats are one of the grains highest is phytic acid, which blocks minerals absorption in the gut.
+Oats are one of the grains with the highest phytic acid, which blocks mineral absorption in the gut.
 In order to help break down the phytic acids, we soak or sprout our grains before consumption, as presented in Nourishing Traditions.
 Man, I love that book.

 I also love having soaked oats on hand.